lmigueldf/doc/api/audio.md

 Returns
 :    1. `{number}`

 Returns the current time of the specified sound.
+Note that this function is only available for `background` sounds.

 ### setPath (path)